OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/media-services/media-services-input-metadata-schema.md

                   </xs:element>
                   <xs:element name="VideoTracks" minOccurs="0">
                     <xs:annotation>
                       <xs:documentation>Each physical AssetFile can contain in it zero or more video tracks interleaved into an appropriate container format.
-This is the collection of all those video tracks</xs:documentation>
+This is hello collection of all those video tracks</xs:documentation>
                     </xs:annotation>
                     <xs:complexType>
                       <xs:sequence>